Education in Singapore: Post-independence

 Education has always represented an area of focus for Singapore since its independence in 1965.
 Its emphasis on education partly reflects Singapore's virtual lack of natural resources and Singapore's need to develop its human resource and manpower capability in its continuing quest to build a knowledge-based economy.

 In the 1980s, Singapore's economy started to prosper, and the focus of Singapore's education system shifted from quantity to quality.
 More differentiation for pupils with different academic abilities were implemented, such as revamping vocational education under the new Institute of Technology and splitting of the Normal stream in secondary schools into Normal (Academic) and Normal (Technical) streams.
 The Gifted Education Programme was also set up to cater to more academically inclined students.

 In 1997, the Singapore education system started to change into an ability-driven one after then Prime Minister Goh Chok Tong outlined his "Thinking Schools, Learning Nations" vision.
 Under this policy, more emphasis was given to national education, creative thinking, collaborative learning as well as ICT literacy.
 Schools became more diverse and were given greater autonomy in deciding their own curriculum and developing their own niche areas.
 Differences between the various academic streams became blurred.
 The Ministry of Education also officially acknowledged that "excellence" will not be measured solely in terms of academics; a mountain range of excellence – with many peaks".

-In recent years, the goal of the education sector, and in particular tertiary education has moved beyond simply building local manpower capabilities, and is actively being developed by the Singapore government as a source of revenue.
+In recent years, the goal of the education sector, particularly tertiary education, has moved beyond simply building local manpower capabilities, and is actively being developed by the Singapore government as a source of revenue.
 The government's plan, which was initiated in 2002, is to make Singapore a "Global Schoolhouse", attracting revenue-generating international students.
 In 2002, the education sector accounted for 3.6% of Singapore's economy.
 The government's aim was to grow this sector to 5% of Singapore's economy over the subsequent decade.

 School grades

-The school year is divided into two semesters.
-The first begins at the beginning of January and ends in May; the second begins in July and ends in November.
+The school year is divided into four terms.
+The first begins at the beginning of January and ends in Week 2 of March; the second begins in Week 3 of March and ends in the end of May; the third begins in July and ends in the first week of September, and the final term begins on the 2nd or 3rd week of September and ends in mid-November.